genestack/user-tutorials/user-guide/source/guide/pipelines.rst

    will run the bias detection and correction algorithm which can significantly improve accuracy of transcript abundance estimates. (default: checked)
-3. **Apply multiple reads correction** option is useful if you would like to apply the multiple reads correction. (default: checked)
+3. The **Apply multiple reads correction** option is useful if you would like to apply the multiple reads correction. (default: checked)

 The application finds isoforms that are differentially expressed (DE) between